joshbrew/MagicWorker/README.md

-## Basic usage in an html file, with the webpacked library:
+## Basic usage in an html file, with the browser library:
 ```html

 <script src='./dist/magicworker.js' type='module'>